Introduction for Media/Presentations

 Shantanu earned his PhD in Physics at the University of Illinois at Urbana-Champaign, after which he held postdoctoral positions at Michigan State University and the Canadian Institute for Theoretical Astrophysics (CITA) at the University of Toronto.
 He joined the faculty at Western University in 1999 and was instrumental in developing the astronomy group and the current astrophysics undergraduate program.
 Shantanu served as Department Chair of Physics and Astronomy at a time of expansion of its personnel and its facilities, as well as of opportunities for student internships, online education, and study abroad programs.
 He has also served Western through its faculty union UWOFA and the university Senate.
 Shantanu has been active in the SHARCNET supercomputing consortium, the CITA National Council, and the Awards Committee of the Canadian Astronomical Society, including being its Chair.
 He has been named to the University Students' Council Teaching Honour Roll and recognized by Western as a Faculty Scholar.

 Shantanu has served on numerous review panels, including for NASA, HST, ORF, departmental reviews, and has been involved in the organization of many international conferences.
 He has also organized a series of winter schools on astronomy for undergraduate students that promoted gender equity and cross-cultural understanding.
-He is the author of a forthcoming book entitled Essential Astrophysics: Interstellar Matter to Stellar Remnants, published by CRC Press.
+He is the author of the book Essential Astrophysics: Interstellar Matter to Stellar Remnants, published by CRC Press.
 In 2013, Asteroid 277883 Basu was named after him by the International Astronomical Union.

 Version 2 (a bit more personal and research focused):